Hazardous Waste Disposal

 - Chemicals must be placed in a compatible, sealed container that shows no signs of leakage.
 Chemical Containers must be in good condition.
-Bottles with broken caps or stoppers will not be collected.
+Bottles with broken caps, stoppers, parafilm, foil, and tape will not be collected.
 Waste containers will not be returned to the generators unless arrangements have been made with this department prior to the pick-up.

 - Containers should be full, but not overflowing, leave room for expansion.

 - Waste must be stored according to chemical compatibility/hazard class.

 - Use secondary containment for all liquids when in storage.
 Do not accumulate more than 55 gallons of waste in the laboratory.

 - Keep containers closed at all times, except when adding or removing waste.
 Do not leave funnels in containers unless they have a tightly sealed lid.

 Waste Label Requirements